ddrohan/android-101-labs-as/session2/lab/md/step01.md

 Note the 'Minimum Required SDK' which may be different from the default (as above).

-The opening project perspective is shown below.

 ![](../img/lab2s103.png)

 ![](../img/lab2s104.png)

-With the activity_donate open in the visual designer:
+The opening project perspective is shown below, with the content_donate layout open in the visual designer:

 ![](../img/lab2s105.png)